Install Windows SBS 2011 Standard in migration mode

 To complete the migration process, you must migrate settings and data from the Source Server to the Destination Server by using the Migration Wizard.
 For information about running the Migration Wizard, see Move settings and data to the Destination Server for Windows SBS 2011 Standard migration.

-- To avoid issues when users add printers to their client computers, ensure that both the latest 32-bit and 64-bit drivers for your shared printers are available on the network.
+To avoid issues when users add printers to their client computers, ensure that the 64-bit drivers for your shared printers are available on the network.